Macon Whoopees (SHL): History

 People in Georgia knew little about hockey, but the fighting was similar to professional wrestling.
 In promoting the team, management mentioned similarities to football, and held information sessions with civic groups, schools, and churches.
 Pamphlets for season tickets included explanations of hockey, as did the team's pocket schedule.
 Radio stations in central Georgia played the Doris Day song frequently, local press and television stories were used to promote the team, Sports Illustrated, and The Wall Street Journal ran items on the team, and 5,000 t‐shirts were sold in advance.

 When the team hit the ice in October, jerseys resembled the colors and patterns of the Montreal Canadiens.
 The Whoopees debuted at home on October 12, 1973, versus the Suncoast Suns.
 Macon won 5–4 in overtime, in a game that included seven fights, but many fans left after the second period, not knowing it was three periods.
 Doris Day was invited to sing the national anthem on opening night, but declined.
 The Whoopees sat in second place for the early part of the season, and Mortson led the team in scoring, with 24 goals, 51 assists, and 75 points.

-Despite the good start, the Whoopees could not make payroll in November, and resorted to giving players free rent and television sets to stay with the team.
-The Whoopees averaged only 1,100 spectators for home games, as Wednesdays and Sundays were church nights in Macon.
+Despite the good start, the Whoopees were brought undone by a ramshackle financial structure.
+Pinkerton was badly undercapitalized; most of the money he used to start the team was borrowed.
+The team's shaky finances caught up with them when they missed payroll in November, forcing them to give players free rent and television sets to stay with the team.
+Middle Georgia residents viewed the Whoopees largely with indifference, despite the aggressive promotion effort.
+They only attracted an average of 1,100 spectators for home games.
+Attendance was held down because most games were scheduled on Wednesday and Sunday nights, church nights in Macon.
 The team forfeited a game against the Charlotte Checkers on January 17, 1974, when players refused to play due to not being paid.
-The team was eventually shut down by the Internal Revenue Service on February 15, 1974, for taxes in arrears.
+The team was eventually shut down by the Internal Revenue Service on February 15, 1974, due to unpaid taxes.
 The Macon Whoopees won 22 games, lost 38 games, and had 2 ties, in 62 games played.